+Emissions peak

-Emissions peak Countries have agreed to make a "nationally determined contribution" to reducing global emissions, with progress assessed and new targets set every five years.
-Awareness that this won't be good enough leads civil society and business action to drive a more ambitious response.
+As part of the Paris Agreement every country agreed to make a 'nationally determined contribution' to reducing global emissions, with progress assessed and new targets set every five years.
+Awareness that the first global stocktake won't be good enough leads to civil society and business action to drive a more ambitious response.
 This halts the further rise of global carbon emissions and starts the turnaround to net zero.

-Food for thought Agricultural innovations pioneered in the Netherlands and piloted in the developing world in the 2010s unleash a productivity revolution, cutting consumption of water, nutrients, and pesticides, while increasing yields beyond the wildest dreams of hitherto subsistence farmers.
+Food for thought

+Agricultural innovations pioneered in the Netherlands and piloted in the developing world in the 2010s unleash a productivity revolution, cutting consumption of water, nutrients and pesticides while increasing yields per hectare beyond the wildest dreams of hitherto subsistence farmers.
 The gains are so dramatic that farms in the developed world are forced into action to stay competitive.